 This brand name is closely associated with a store that opened in 1901 on West 10th Street in Columbus, Georgia.
 Two years later, it passed into the sole ownership of the Hatcher family, so it was renamed the Hatcher Grocery Store.
 At the same time, the demand for soft drinks began to increase in the country, so every grocery store tried to add them to its range.
 Claud A. Hatcher also decided to seize the moment and profit from it.
 He purchased a large quantity of Coca-Cola syrup from a local Columbus Roberts and began selling it.

-However, when he ordered the next batch, the manufacturer refused to give him a discount for the bulk purchase, even though the grocery store owner was buying a large volume of the drink.
-Then a quarrel broke out between them, which laid the foundation for the world-famous RC Cola brand.
+However, when he ordered the next batch, the manufacturer refused to give him a discount for the bulk purchase, even though the grocery store owner was buying a large drink volume.
+Then, a quarrel broke out between them, which laid the foundation for the world-famous RC Cola brand.
 The retailer-developer added to his recipe, besides the usual ingredients, a few more components that improved the product’s taste.
-The first version under the name Royal Crown Ginger Ale was released in 1905.
-The actual name of the soft drink got in 1934.
+The first version of Royal Crown Ginger Ale was released in 1905.
+The actual name of the soft drink was in 1934.

 In addition, this company has been an innovator in several specialized areas.
-It was the first to offer a non-alcoholic drink in the tin and aluminum cans, introduce diet coke, and abandon corn syrup by using cane sugar instead.
-The brand changed hands many times, was bought and sold, merged with other companies, changed owners, so it has a rich history of logos, of which there are six.
+It was the first to offer a non-alcoholic drink in tin and aluminum cans, introduce Diet Coke, and abandon corn syrup using cane sugar instead.
+The brand changed hands many times, was bought and sold, merged with other companies, and changed owners, so it has a rich history of logos, of which there are six.

 1905 – 1930

-The label introduced in 1905 was rectangular and consisted of two halves, red and yellow.
+The label introduced in 1905 was rectangular and consisted of red and yellow halves.
 The upper half was slightly larger than the lower half and contained yellow lettering on a red background.
 The phrase “Royal Crown” had an arched shape.
-The second side of the logo was in yellow, and it contained the third word of the drink’s name, “Cola.”
+The second side of the logo was yellow, and it contained the third word of the drink’s name, “Cola.”
 It was in red.
 In the middle was a square with the abbreviation “RC.”
 The light-colored letters stood out clearly against the black background.

 1930 – 1969

-Almost 40 years later, the first redesign of the logo took place, after which it acquired a radically different look.
+Almost 40 years later, the first logo redesign took place, after which it acquired a radically different look.
 It was a horizontally stretched red diamond with white inscriptions inside.
-The trademark name occupied the central place, above which a miniature crown with seven teeth – three at the back, two at the front, and one on the right and left.
-The letters were straight, chopped, lower case, except for the first in each word.
+The trademark name occupied the central place, above which a miniature crown with seven teeth—three at the back, two at the front, and one on the right and left.
+The letters were straight, chopped, and lowercase, except for the first in each word.

 1969 – 1989